Yonge Street: Cultural references

 The early works of Canadian singer-songwriters such as Joni Mitchell and Gordon Lightfoot were featured at the Yonge Street location of Sam the Record Man, just north of Dundas Street, at a time when records by Canadian musicians were not widely available.
-Lightfoot has a song about Yonge Street, titled "On Yonge Street", on his album A Painter Passing Through.
+Lightfoot has a song about Yonge Street, titled "On Yonge Street," on his album A Painter Passing Through.

-Yonge Street was also the subject or setting for an SCTV comedy sketch featuring John Candy, Joe Flaherty, Andrea Martin & Jayne Eastwood.
+Yonge Street was also the subject or setting for an SCTV comedy sketch featuring John Candy, Joe Flaherty, Andrea Martin, and Jayne Eastwood.
 The sketch, Garth & Gord & Fiona & Alice, was a parody of the Canadian film Goin' Down the Road, about young men from the provinces discovering the bright lights of Yonge Street.

-The Canadian singer-songwriter Bruce Cockburn makes this reference in his song "Coldest Night of the Year," from his 1981 album Mummy Dust: "I took in Yonge Street at a glance / Heard the punkers playing / Watched the bikers dance / Everybody wishing they could go to the south of France / And you're not here / On the coldest night of the year."
+The Canadian singer-songwriter Bruce Cockburn makes this reference in his song "Coldest Night of the Year," in his 1981 album Mummy Dust: "I took in Yonge Street at a glance / Heard the punkers playing / Watched the bikers dance / Everybody wishing they could go to the south of France / And you're not here / On the coldest night of the year."

-Singer and rapper K-os also references the street in the lyrics to his 2004 single "Crabbuckit": "Walking down Yonge Street on a Friday / Can't follow them, gotta do it my way / No fast lane, still on a highway".
+Singer and rapper K-os also references the street in the lyrics of his 2004 single "Crabbuckit": "Walking down Yonge Street on a Friday / Can't follow them, gotta do it my way / No fast lane, still on a highway".

 Public transit

-In Toronto, Yonge St. is served by the eastern half of the Line 1 Yonge–University subway, which runs north from Union Station at Front Street to Finch Avenue.
+In Toronto, Yonge Street is served by the eastern half of the Line 1 Yonge–University subway, which runs north from Union Station at Front Street to Finch Avenue.
 The first section of the "Yonge subway" opened in 1954 as Canada's first subway line, and is now the busiest rapid transit route in Canada, and one of the busiest in North America.
-There is also a supplementary bus route running along the street, as well as an overnight Blue Night route which operates after the subway closes.
+There is also a supplementary bus route running along the street, as well as an overnight Blue Night bus route which operates after the subway closes.

-In York Region, it is served by Viva Blue, a bus rapid transit route which connects with Finch station at the northern terminus of the subway.
-The subway is proposed to be extended north to Highway 7 in Richmond Hill, and the construction of dedicated bus lanes called rapidways for the Viva buses is underway as of 2017 from Highway 7 to Major Mackenzie Drive.
+In York Region, the street is served by Viva Blue, a bus rapid transit route which connects with Finch station at the northern terminus of the subway, using the Yonge Street Rapidway, a dedicated median bus right-of-way (with separate sections), serving stops named Vivastations, from Highway 7 in Richmond Hill to Newmarket.
+The subway is proposed to be extended north to Highway 7.
 Viva Blue is also supplemented by two local-service routes.
 In Holland Landing, there are transit services as well.
 In Simcoe County, GO Transit runs a bus route along Yonge from Newmarket to Barrie.
-Barrie Transit operates Route 8 (8A RVH/Yonge and 8B Crosstown/Essa) a circular route with directional branches that serve Yonge for a portion of their respective routes.
+Barrie Transit operates Route 8 (8A RVH/Yonge and 8B Crosstown/Essa), a circular route with directional branches that serve Yonge for a portion of their respective routes.